errorexists/Getting-Started-With-OpenCore/README.md

 * ExternalDiskIcons: External Icons Patch, for when internal drives are treated as external drives
 * LapicKernelPanic: Disables kernel panic on AP core lapic interrupt
 * PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs
-* ThirdPartyTrim: Enables TRIM, not needed for AHCI or NVMe SSDs
+* ThirdPartyTrim: Enables TRIM, not needed for AHCI or NVMe SSDs.
+It is better to enable third party trim via terminal command.
-* XhciPortLimit: This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution to USB.
-Please create a [USB map](https://usb-map.gitbook.io/project/) when possible.
-Its intended use is for those that do not have a USB map.
+* XhciPortLimit: This is actually the 15 port limit patch, use only while you create a [USB map](https://usb-map.gitbook.io/project/) when possible.
+Its use is NOT recomended long term.

 ![Kernel](https://i.imgur.com/DcafUhE.png)